ternava/Incremental-build/README.md

 ### Running our experiments

-- **Step 1:** Somewhere in your directory, create a local copy of this project, e.g., by typing `git clone https://github.com/ternava/Incremental-build.git` in a terminal.
+- **Step 1:** Open e terminal (you can use the terminal within an IDE, e.g., within Visual Studio Code).
+Somewhere in your directory, create a local copy of this project, e.g., by typing `git clone https://github.com/ternava/Incremental-build.git` in a terminal.
 - **Step 2:** By being in the path of this project, enter in the cloned project by typing `cd Incremental-build`.
 - **Step 3:** If you type `git branch`, it will show you that you are in the `main` branch.
 To run experiments with a specific software project, you need to switch to a specific branch (see the __Project Structure__).
 For instance, to run experiments with _x264_ software system you first need to switch to its branch.
 To do that, in the terminal you type `git checkout inc-build-x264`.
 In the following is shown how to run experiments with _x264_, then the same process can be applied for the rest.
 - **Step 4:** By being in the `inc-build-x264` branch, build an image from the _Dockerfile_ by typing `sudo docker build -t="imagex264" .` (don't forget the dot at the end, but you are free to change the `imagex264` image name).